This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

 - After the eggs, add the rest of the sifted dry ingredients and the milk.
 These should be alternated and added in batches.
 You can divide your flour mixture into 3 batches and the milk into 2.
 Start with the first batch of flour.

 - Fold it in well, then add the first batch of milk.
 Mix well.
-Repeat with the second batch of flour and milk and finish off with the third batch of flour.
-Finally, add the vanilla extract, give it a quick mix and pour batter into your prepared cake tins or baking pans.
+Repeat with the second batch of flour, followed by the remaining milk and finish off with the third batch of flour.
+Finally, add the vanilla extract, give it a quick mix and pour batter into your prepared cake tins or baking pans (well greased and flour or lined).

 Baking and storing the cake

-- Bake the pound cakes in a preheated oven until a skewer or cake tester or wooden toothpick inserted in the center comes out without any wet batter.
+- Bake the pound cakes in a preheated oven for 40 to 45 minute4s until a skewer or cake tester or wooden toothpick inserted in the center comes out without any wet batter.
 The top of the cakes should spring back when lightly pressed.

 Decorating the cake